oeloeloel/simple-invader/README.md

-# dragonruby-template
+# Simple Invader
-Template for DragonRuby project
+A simple space invader type game for DragonRuby.